mistersouza/ayrton-senna/README.md

 + __Motorsport Tourism and Event Promotion:__ Promote motorsport-related experiences and events for revenue generation.

-### The target audience for the above website would include
+### Audience

 _The target audience for the above website would include:_

-1. <details><summary>Motorsport Enthusiasts:__ Users fans of Formula 1 and motorsport who admire Ayrton Senna and are interested in his career, achievements, and legacy.
+1. <details><summary>Motorsport Enthusiasts:__ Users fans of Formula 1 and motorsport who admire Ayrton Senna and are interested in his career, achievements, and legacy.</details>

-2. <details><summary>History Buffs:__ Users with an interest in the history of motorsport and iconic racing figures like Ayrton Senna.
+2. <details><summary>History Buffs:__ Users with an interest in the history of motorsport and iconic racing figures like Ayrton Senna.</details>

 3. <details><summary>Inspiration Seekers</summary> Users looking for inspirational stories and life lessons from Ayrton Senna's journey to success.</details>